 Airbags: Honda Motorcycle Company is the first company to offer the option of an airbag, which is available on one of the most expensive models.
 The option became available in 2006.
 A handful of companies have recently developed wearable airbags, which are worn either inside a jacket or strapped on outside.
 No data on the effectiveness of these new items has been published.

-Motorcycle Helmets: In 2012 motorcycle helmets saved 1,699 lives.
-NHTSA says that if all motorcyclists had worn helmets, 781 more lives would have been saved.
+Motorcycle Helmets: According to NHTSA, in 2015 motorcycle helmets saved 1,772 lives.
 Helmets are estimated to be 37 percent effective in preventing fatal injuries for motorcycle riders (operators) and 41 percent effective for motorcycle passengers.

 Usage rates are higher in states that have universal laws that require all riders to use helmets.
-In June 2013, 88 percent of motorcyclists in universal law states wore helmets, virtually unchanged from 89 percent in 2012.
-In states without universal laws, usage was unchanged last year, at 49 percent in both 2012 and 2013.
+In June 2015, 79.8 percent of motorcyclists in universal law states wore helmets, down from 88.7 percent in 2014.
+In states without universal laws, usage was 42.9 percent in 2015, compared with 47.9 percent in 2014.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED